-Whether appealing (a 5* resort) or appalling (squat toilets anywhere), toilets around the world serve the same purpose, and there's no avoiding them.
+Whether appealing or appalling, toilets around the world serve the same purpose, and there's no avoiding them.
 So just how much is there to say about using the toilet as you travel?
 You'd be surprised.

-Or that many countries use a water spray to clean themselves rather than toilet paper?
-Or that, as mentioned above, the squat toilet rules supreme in many countries outside of the United States?
+And the squat toilet rules supreme in many countries outside of the United States.

 A squat toilet is just how it sounds.
 It's essentially a hole at floor level over which you'll squat and into which you'll aim.
 Despite travel horror stories, the vast majority of them are clean, easy to use, and even come with a flush.

-Here's a fun fact: many countries around the world don't use toilet paper.
-Instead they use something that most travelers come to affectionally refer to as the bum gun.
-It works like a bidet and is a small hose attached to the side of the toilet.
+Many countries around the world don't use toilet paper.
+Instead, they use something that works like a bidet and is a small hose attached to the side of the toilet.
 You detach it, hold it into the toilet, aim, and then fire.
 It actually gets you much cleaner than using paper and most travelers miss them when they leave, even if they do find them weird to use at first.